zjysteven/lmms-finetune/README.md

 - :bookmark_tabs: multiple/interleaved image models: [Qwen-VL-Chat](https://huggingface.co/Qwen/Qwen-VL-Chat), [LLaVA-NeXT-Interleave](https://huggingface.co/collections/llava-hf/llava-interleave-668e19a97da0036aad4a2f19)
 - :movie_camera: video models: [LLaVA-NeXT-Video](https://huggingface.co/collections/llava-hf/llava-next-video-6666a9173a64c7052930f153)

 See [supported_models.md](docs/supported_models.md) for the full list of supported models.
 More models are coming on the way.
-For training strategy, 1) full-finetuning, 2) lora, and 3) q-lora are supported.
+For training strategy, 1) full-finetuning, 2) lora, and 3) q-lora are supported for the LLM component, while 1) full-finetuning and 2) lora are supported for the vision encoder/backbone.

 *TODOS:*
 - [x] Support training with text-only data.
-- [ ] Support tuning vision models and projectors.
+- [x] Support tuning vision models and projectors.
 - [ ] Add more models, including llava-1.6/next, idefics2, glm4-v, minicpm, etc.

 :raising_hand: If you would like to have a model available, feel free to open an issue.